 How to Submit Subordinated Loans Related Requests

 To ensure you have access to the Subordinated Loans system, contact your firm's Super Account Administrator.
-For questions regarding the Subordinated Loan System, please contact FINRA Gateway support at (301) 590-6500
+For questions regarding the Subordinated Loan System, please contact FINRA Support Center at (301) 590-6500

 Please contact the following individuals for any questions related to Subordination agreements:

-- FINRA to Require Electronic Submission of Subordination Approval Requests
+- FINRA to Require Electronic Submission of Subordination Approval Requests11/02/2015

-- FINRA Announces Updates of the Interpretations of Financial and Operational Rules
+- FINRA Announces Updates of the Interpretations of Financial and Operational Rules06/29/2015

-- SEC Approves NASD Rule Requiring Members to Require Investors to Sign a Disclosure Document as Part of a Subordinated Loan Agreement
+- SEC Approves NASD Rule Requiring Members to Require Investors to Sign a Disclosure Document as Part of a Subordinated Loan Agreement06/11/2002

 - Investor AlertWhen you think of investments and brokerage firms, you probably think of opening an account and buying stocks, bonds, or mutual funds.
 When you enter into a subordination agreement, you are making an investment, but the investment is in the brokerage firm itself.